 She Who Must Not Be Seen: Henpecked Hou's wife, a monstrous woman of incredible girth that gives him nightmares.
 You only know of her from the stories he tells.
 His epilogue eventually reveals that he found a way to escape her.

-Shout Out: Numerous to Water Margin.
+Numerous to Water Margin.
 The hard-drinking, hard-fighting Black Whirlwind acts like Lu Zhishen and is named after Li Kui.
 Sagacious Zu is named after Lu Zhishen, a.k.a.
 "Sagacious Lu".
 The fact that the heroes face a father and son, Gao the Greater and Gao the Lesser, is very similar to how the outlaws in Water Margin oppose Magistrate Gao and his son Gao.
 One of the lines in an early area is "careful, there are outlaws in the marsh".

 Also a couple to Austin Powers, with a straight rip-off of the master debator/cunning linguist joke, and a reference to a sketch of some dolphins with a strange apparatus on their heads and a scribbled note saying, "No, sharks!"
 What's the betting the the apparatus is a frickin' laser...?